-Hunting: Furbearer hunting seasons vary by game zone and are printed in the annual SCDNR Rules and Regulations brochure.
+Hunting: Furbearer hunting seasons are listed under the small game seasons.
 Coyotes and beaver may be hunted during daylight hours year ‘round on private lands by licensed hunters.
-Coyotes may be hunted with or without bait
+Coyotes may be hunted with or without bait.

 Night Hunting: Raccoons, opossums, foxes, mink, and skunk may be hunted at night during the open hunting season for those species; however, they may not be hunted with artificial lights except when treed or cornered with dogs and no buckshot or any shot larger than #4, or any rifle ammunition larger than a twenty-two rimfire may be used.
 Devices that amplify light using any type of power source including any having an electronic screen other or similar digital viewfinder, are considered artificial light (including night vision or infrared/thermal imaging equipment).
 This does not include traditional illuminated scope reticles or dots.
 (50-11-120, 50-11-710, 50-11-1080, 50-11-2540)